 Trivia Of Tomorrow: Random things of interest and references to the comics.

-Technobabble: Pseudoscience terminology used to justify the unlikely.and/or impossible things that sometimes happen in superhero shows.
+Technobabble/Arcana: Pseudoscience terminology used to justify the unlikely.and/or impossible things that sometimes happen in superhero shows as well as anything regarding the rules of how science and magic work in the Arrowverse.

 Dialogue Triumphs: Anything the characters say that make you want to put on a cape and fight for justice!